UofT-EcoSystem/DietCode/README.md

 below that guides you on how to build and use the *DietCode* auto-scheduler framework.

+## News

+We are actively working on the RFC for upstreaming the codebase to TVM, and will post the latest updates here.

 ## Prerequisites

 - Minimum Requirement: A machine with a modern NVIDIA GPU and GPU driver